 - Makes about 2 dozen cookies

-- 2. Divide the dough in half, flatten into disks on a lightly floured surface, and place each between sheets of parchment or wax paper.
+Divide the dough in half, flatten into disks on a lightly floured surface, and place each between sheets of parchment or wax paper.
 Roll the dough 1/4 inch thick.
+[Editor’s Note: Just like in the story of Goldilocks, you want the dough to be not too thin and not too thick but just right at 1/4 inch thick.
+Trust us.]
 Refrigerate for at least 2 hours or freeze for at least 1 hour.

-- 6. Continue cutting and baking, always using a cool baking sheet.
-Gather the scraps of dough, roll, chill, cut, and bake.
+Continue cutting and baking, always using a cool baking sheet as you gather the scraps of dough, roll, chill, cut, and bake.
+We think you can take it from here.
+Find information on storing your cookies here.